bloominstituteoftechnology/ios-journal-coredata/README.md

 5. Create a "Create" CRUD method that will:
     - Initialize an `Entry` object
     - Save it to the persistent store.
-    - **NOTE:** if Xcode is giving you a warning that the `Entry` object isn't being used, you can make the constant's name `_`, or add the `@discarableResult` attribute to the `Entry`'s convenience intializer in the extension you created.
+    - **NOTE:** if Xcode is giving you a warning that the `Entry` object isn't being used, you can make the constant's name `_`, or add the `@discardableResult` attribute to the `Entry`'s convenience intializer in the extension you created.
 6. Create an "Update" CRUD method.
 The method should:
     - Have title and bodyText parameters as well as the `Entry` you want to update.
     - Change the title and bodyText of the `Entry` to the new values passed in as parameters to the function.